 When legislation that affects Flight Attendants is being proposed, AFA is the first and in most cases, the only Union that is contacted because of our status as the largest representative of Flight Attendants.
 Our steadfast work on behalf of Flight Attendants and aviation safety has increased our visibility for a well respected presence on Capitol Hill.
 Our greatest successes have been achieved when the United AFA Government Affairs Committee join the Government Affairs representatives from the other AFA carriers and speak with one voice.

-Senate to Move Forward with Vote on Fast Track Legislation #RingYourRep
+The House to Vote on Fast Track Legislation #RingYourRep

 Return to MEC Website Home Page